alokkulkarni/drift_policy/README.md

 - **Local Files**: Standard file formats for media and attachments

 You can access your data through:
-- Device backup mechanisms (iTunes, iCloud, Android Backup)
+- Device backup mechanisms (platform specific cloud Backup)
 - Export features within the application (if available)

 ## Platform-Specific Considerations

-### Apple Devices (iOS/macOS)
+### Cross-Platform Devices

 - Data stored in app-specific sandbox
 - Multipeer Connectivity used for local communication
+- Bluetooth and Wi-Fi Direct used for communication
 - Data included in device backups (unless disabled)

-### Android Devices

-- Data stored in app-specific internal storage
-- Bluetooth and Wi-Fi Direct used for communication
-- Data included in Android Backup Service (if enabled)

 ### Cross-Platform Compatibility